History of Irish Americans in Boston: Leading politicians

-The most prominent figure in Boston politics early in the 20th century was John F. Fitzgerald, a man so well known for his charming personality that he was nicknamed "Honey Fitz".
+The most prominent figure in Boston politics in the early 20th century was John F. Fitzgerald, a man so well known for his charming personality that he was nicknamed "Honey Fitz".
 During his two terms as mayor, Fitzgerald made major improvements to the Port of Boston, an investment that brought increased traffic from Europe.
-Perhaps more significantly, in his later years he taught his grandchildren how to succeed in politics.
+Perhaps more significantly, in his later years, he taught his grandchildren how to succeed in politics.
 One of them, John F. Kennedy, would go on to become the 35th president of the United States.

 Fitzgerald was succeeded as mayor by another charismatic Irish American, James Michael Curley.
 Fatherless at the age of ten, Curley left school to help support his family while his mother scrubbed floors in downtown office buildings.
 He had a natural flair for public speaking, which he deliberately honed, studying the speeches of famous orators in the Boston Public Library.
-By 1900 he was Boston's youngest ward boss.
+By 1900, he was Boston's youngest ward boss.
 He went on to serve three terms in Congress, four terms as mayor, and a term as Governor of Massachusetts.
 He also spent time in prison for fraud.
-The city's elites saw him as unforgivably corrupt, but he was well loved by Boston's poor.
+The city's elites saw him as unforgivably corrupt, but he was well-loved by Boston's poor.
 During the Great Depression, he enlarged Boston City Hospital, expanded the subway system, funded projects to improve the roads and bridges, and improved the neighborhoods with beaches and bathhouses, playgrounds and parks, public schools and libraries.
 Among the many local legends about Curley, perhaps the most telling is his ordering long-handled mops for the cleaning women at City Hall so they would not have to be on their knees.
-According to City Councilman Fred Langone, Curley was more popular with the newer immigrants, such as Italians and Jews, than he was with the lace curtain Irish of Jamaica Plain, West Roxbury, and Hyde Park.
+According to City Councilman Fred Langone, Curley was more popular with the newer immigrants, such as Italians and Jews, than he was with the lace-curtain Irish of Jamaica Plain, West Roxbury, and Hyde Park.

 Historian James M. O'Toole has argued: